Based on Chapter 7 and the Appendices in this book:

-Instead of a written paper, consider one of these alternatives which demonstrate technology and computer software skills as well as information searching and source use.
+Instead of a written paper, consider one of these alternatives which demonstrates technology and computer software skills as well as information searching and source use.

-Sample Assignment: Create a web page on a narrow topic relevant to the course.
-Begin by conducting research that informs development of the web page content.
+Sample Assignment: Create a webpage on a narrow topic relevant to the course.
+Begin by conducting research that informs the development of the web page content.
 Then write an introduction to the topic and include links to major sites, e-journals, discussion lists, and newsgroups.
 Write a brief paper explaining your choice of sites included on the website.
 (The instructor may also want students to include a brief bibliography of important print resources available in the library.)

 Purpose: Students learn to select, evaluate, and organize electronic resources in order to communicate information on a researched topic.

 Note: Blackboard has a Wiki option built in the Tools Section

 Students create an infographic meant to persuade or inform a specific, identified audience.
-Students also subject a list of references used and an explanation for design choices which reflect an understanding of the information creation process and the infographic format.
+Students also submit a list of references used and an explanation for design choices which reflect an understanding of the information creation process and the infographic format.

 Students create a video, podcast episode, Prezi presentation, or other multimedia product and write a reflection paper detailing the research process and decisions related to the format selected based on the intended audience with a bibliography of sources used.